 As you can see, the above sample includes a discount for the first three months of the new financial year.
-This will sweeten the deal and soften the blow of your announcement.
+It will sweeten the deal and soften the blow of your announcement.

 Not sure how much you can increase rates?
-There are many who say that you shouldn't go above 20% at one time.
+Many say that you shouldn't go above 20% at one time.
 But it all depends on what you charge now, the client in question and whether you want to continue working with them in future.
 Be reasonable, that's all I'd say.
 It takes time to grow with a client, after all.

 You've been established for a while.
 You're not in any desperate hurry to win new work.
 So you can afford to test the water.
 In which case, whenever you deal with a prospective client – increase your rates a little more each time.
 See what happens.

 If you're quoting for a big project, a good rule of thumb is to figure out how long it will take and then double that time.
-When the prospect comes back and asks for a discount, they'll never request half the cost – perhaps only a third of the time you've added on.
+When the prospective client comes back and asks for a discount, they'll never request half the cost – perhaps only a third of the time you've added.
 Which means you're still in profit.
 Or at least covering your ass for any contingencies.

 Those are five steps you can take to help you become a higher earning freelancer.
 It is entirely possible.
-You just have to have a little faith that you're worth more than you think you are.
-You have skills and experience that people want to pay for.
-The only thing setting you apart from better paid freelancers is a lack of confidence.
+You have to have a little faith that you're worth more than you think you are.
+You have the skills and experience that people will pay for.
+The only thing setting you apart from better-paid freelancers is a lack of confidence.

-So roll up your sleeves and do some groundwork: focus on quality, boost your confidence, gain credibility, up your rates and test the water with new clients.
-You'll be commanding a higher rate and earning more money in no time.
+So roll up your sleeves and do some groundwork: focus on quality, boost your confidence, gain credibility, increase your rates and test the water with new clients.
+You'll be commanding a higher price and earning more money in no time.